-Applications are invited for a full PhD scholarship in the Department of Electronics and Electrical Engineering, Liverpool John Moores University (LJMU).
+Applications are invited for a PhD position in the Department of Electronics and Electrical Engineering, Liverpool John Moores University (LJMU).

 Qualification: Applicants should hold (or expect to get) a good (first class or upper second class) Honours undergraduate degree or a Master degree.